navneet-nmk/navneet-nmk.github.io/_posts/2018-08-26-empowerment.md

 ![Results]({{site.baseurl}}/img/fig.jpg)

-The orange color represents the agent without extrinsic rewards and the one with the blue color represents the empowerment driven agent.
+The orange color represents the agent without intrinsic rewards and the one with the blue color represents the empowerment driven agent.

 ## Some Insights